Human Rights Initiatives

 Rainbow Communication Badge (RCB) Project

-To further promote D&I initiatives within our organization, NYK supports the Rainbow Communication Badge (RCB) Project established by JobRainbow Co.
+To further promote D&I initiatives within our organization from fiscal year 2023, NYK supports the Rainbow Communication Badge (RCB) Project established by JobRainbow Co.
 Ltd., a company that supports LGBT job placement, education, and consulting services.

 The RCB Project aims for an inclusive society without discrimination or prejudice.
 By wearing the Rainbow badge, we can create a reassuring environment for customers, business partners, and employees.

-The recommended period for wearing the badge in 2023 was from April 22 to May 21, although NYK recommends wearing the badge throughout the year and has promotional displays with badges throughout the head office.
+The recommended period for wearing the badge in 2024 is from April 19 to May 18, although NYK recommends wearing the badge throughout the year and has promotional displays with badges throughout the head office.

 More information about NYK's participation in this project can be found at the following link (Japanese only).